+Graduate Students

+Seminar

+Facilitation 25%

-Graduate students are expected to lead at least one Thursday seminar session in the latter part of the semester.
-The Tuesday prior, each student leader will share via Canvas 2-3 seminar questions for all students to have as a foundation for preparing for seminar discussion on Thursday.
-The questions are expected to encourage critical thinking, likely including multiple points of consideration e.g., sub-questions, and be substantial enough to form the basis of a seminar discussion.
-A good approach would be to connect the questions and expected answers or reactions to broader topics in the class, previous readings and discussion, and research interests shared throughout the semester.
+Graduate students are expected to lead at least one instructor-assigned Thursday seminar session in the latter part of the semester (10%).
+The TUESDAY PRIOR, each student leader will share via Canvas 3 additional readings (9%) with annotations germane to the topic AND 3 seminar questions (6%) for all students to have as a foundation for preparing for seminar discussion on Thursday.
+The additional readings and questions are expected to encourage critical thinking, likely including multiple points of consideration e.g., sub-questions, and be substantial enough to form the basis of a seminar discussion.
+A good approach would be

+to connect the questions and expected answers or reactions to broader topics in the class, previous readings and discussion, and research interests shared throughout the semester.

 Participation 10%

-All students graduate and undergraduate are expected to be prepared to participate in seminar discussion and demonstrate their engagement with the assigned readings and seminar questions provided by the graduate student leader.
+All students - graduate and undergraduate alike - are expected to be prepared to participate in seminar discussion and demonstrate their engagement with the assigned readings and seminar questions provided by the graduate student leader.

-Lab Exercises 15%
+Lab Exercises 10%

 This course includes three in-class lab exercises.